clarkfitzg/clarkfitzg.github.io/_posts/2017-12-07-names-and-performance-in-R.md

 microbenchmark(out3 <- do.call(c, unname(l)), times = 10L)
 ```

-This version is again fast, around 4 ms. Sometimes names hurt!
+This version is again fast, around 4 ms. I'm surprised `names` can have
+such a large performance impact.